-8. _____ Substantial features observed in the process of conducting the survey (in addition to the improvements and features required under Section 5 above) such as parking lots, billboards, signs, swimming pools, landscaped areas, etc.
+8. _____ Substantial features observed in the process of conducting the fieldwork (in addition to the improvements and features required pursuant to Section 5 above) (e.g., parking lots, billboards, signs, swimming pools, landscaped areas, substantial areas of refuse).

-9. _____ Striping, number and type (e.g. handicapped, motorcycle, regular, etc.) of parking spaces in parking areas, lots and structures.
+9. _____ Number and type (e.g., disabled, motorcycle, regular and other marked specialized types) of clearly identifiable parking spaces on surface parking areas, lots and in parking structures.
+Striping of clearly identifiable parking spaces on surface parking areas and lots.

-10. _____ (a) Determination of the relationship and location of certain division or party walls designated by the client with respect to adjoining properties (client to obtain necessary permissions).
+10. _____ (a) As designated by the client, a determination of the relationship and location of certain division or party walls with respect to adjoining properties (client to obtain necessary permissions).

-_____ (b) Determination of whether certain walls designated by the client are plumb (client to obtain necessary permissions).
+_____ (b) As designated by the client, a determination of whether certain walls are plumb (client to obtain necessary permissions).

-11. Location of utilities (representative examples of which are listed below) existing on or serving the surveyed property as determined by:
+11. _____ Location of utilities existing on or serving the surveyed property as determined by:

-_____ (a) Observed evidence.
+observed evidence collected pursuant to Section 5.E.iv.

-_____ (b) Observed evidence together with evidence from plans obtained from utility companies or provided by client, and markings by utility companies and other appropriate sources (with reference as to the source of information).
+evidence from plans requested by the surveyor and obtained from utility companies, or provided by client (with reference as to the sources of information), and

-Railroad tracks, spurs and sidings;
+markings requested by the surveyor pursuant to an 811 utility locate or similar request

+Representative examples of such utilities include, but are not limited to:

 Manholes, catch basins, valve vaults and other surface indications of subterranean uses;

 Wires and cables (including their function, if readily identifiable) crossing the surveyed property, and all poles on or within ten feet of the surveyed property.
 Without expressing a legal opinion as to the ownership or nature of the potential encroachment, the dimensions of all encroaching utility pole crossmembers or overhangs; and

-utility company installations on the surveyed property.
+Utility company installations on the surveyed property.

-Note - With regard to Table A, item 11(b), source information from plans and markings will be combined with observed evidence of utilities to develop a view of those underground utilities.
-However, lacking excavation, the exact location of underground features cannot be accurately, completely and reliably depicted.
-Where additional or more detailed information is required, the client is advised that excavation may be necessary.
+Note to the client, insurer, and lender - With regard to Table A, item 11, source information from plans and markings will be combined with observed evidence of utilities pursuant to Section 5.E.iv. to develop a view of the underground utilities.
+However, lacking excavation, the exact location of underground features cannot be accurately, completely, and reliably depicted.
+In addition, in some jurisdictions, 811 or other similar utility locate requests from surveyors may be ignored or result in an incomplete response, in which case the surveyor shall note on the plat or map how this affected the surveyor’s assessment of the location of the utilities.
+Where additional or more detailed information is required, the client is advised that excavation and/or a private utility locate request may be necessary.

-12. _____ Governmental Agency survey-related requirements as specified by the client, such as for HUD surveys, and surveys for leases on Bureau of Land Management managed lands.
+12. _____ As specified by the client, Governmental Agency survey-related requirements (e.g., HUD surveys, surveys for leases on Bureau of Land Management managed lands).

-13. _____ Names of adjoining owners of platted lands according to current public records.
+13. _____ Names of adjoining owners according to current tax records.
+If more than one owner, identify the first owner’s name listed in the tax records followed by “et al.”

-14. _____ Distance to the nearest intersecting street as specified by the client.
+14. _____ As specified by the client, distance to the nearest intersecting street.

-15. _____ Rectified orthophotography, photogrammetric mapping, airborne/mobile laser scanning and other similar products, tools or technologies as the basis for the showing the location of certain features (excluding boundaries) where ground measurements are not otherwise necessary to locate those features to an appropriate and acceptable accuracy relative to a nearby boundary.
-The surveyor shall (a) discuss the ramifications of such methodologies (e.g. the potential precision and completeness of the data gathered thereby) with the insurer, lender and client prior to the performance of the survey and, (b) place a note on the face of the survey explaining the source, date, precision and other relevant qualifications of any such data.
+15. _____ Rectified orthophotography, photogrammetric mapping, remote sensing, airborne/mobile laser scanning and other similar products, tools or technologies as the basis for the showing the location of certain features (excluding boundaries) where ground measurements are not otherwise necessary to locate those features to an appropriate and acceptable accuracy relative to a nearby boundary.
+The surveyor shall (a) discuss the ramifications of such methodologies (e.g., the potential precision and completeness of the data gathered thereby) with the insurer, lender, and client prior to the performance of the survey, and (b) place a note on the face of the survey explaining the source, date, precision, and other relevant qualifications of any such data.